jolacka/JolitaPhotographyWeb/README.md

 - **PhotoSwipe Lightbox:** All linked pictures are displayed using PhotoSwipe.
 - **Client Reviews:** Displays testimonials from clients.
 - **Social Media Links:** Icons on the left sidebar for easy access to social profiles.
-- **Get in Touch:** contact information
+- **Get in Touch:** Contact information with social links.
-- **Contact Form:** Integrated with Formspree for handling contact submissions.
+- **Contact Form:** Integrated with Formspree for handling contact submissions, sending messages directly to email.
 - **Make a Bookinking:** Calendly form to easy make bookings.
 - **Instagram gallery carusel:** Fetch recently Instagram pictures.
-- **Recent Photos:** Recent pictures from Cloudinary cloud with swipe function.
+- **Recent Photos:** Recent pictures from Cloudinary cloud with PhotoSwipe function.
-- **Footer:** Contains navigation links, social media links, and contact information.
+- **Footer with Navigation and Social Links:** Consistent footer containing navigation links, social media, and contact information across all pages.
 - **Breadcrumb Navigation:** Available at the top of each additional page for easy user navigation.

 ## 🚀 Getting Started

+Required: Node.js (latest LTS version recommended)

 ### Installation